Alexander Sorisky

 Brief Biography

-Dr. Alexander Sorisky received his medical degree from McGill University in 1982, and completed the postgraduate program in Medical Biochemistry and Internal Medicine at McGill University and University of Ottawa in 1987.
-He undertook Endocrinology & Metabolism training at the University of Vermont (completed 1989), and continued there as a research fellow supported by MRC (now CIHR), in the Departments of Biochemistry and of Pathology and Molecular Genetics, until 1993.
-He returned to Canada, and established his clinical activities and research program in Ottawa in 1993.
+Dr. Alexander Sorisky received his medical degree from McGill University and completed the postgraduate program in Medical Biochemistry and Internal Medicine at McGill University and University of Ottawa.
+He undertook Endocrinology & Metabolism training at the University of Vermont, and continued there as a research fellow supported by MRC (now CIHR), in the Departments of Biochemistry and of Pathology and Molecular Genetics.
+He returned to Canada, and established his clinical activities and research program in Ottawa.

-He is now Professor of Medicine and of Biochemistry, Microbiology & Immunology, and Chair, Division of Endocrinology and Metabolism, University of Ottawa.
-He is also Senior Scientist and Director of the Chronic Disease Program of the Ottawa Hospital Research Institute at The Ottawa Hospital.
-His awards include a Medical Research Council of Canada Scholar (1994-1999), a Heart and Stroke Foundation of Ontario Career Investigator (2000-2005), and a Premier's Research Excellence Award of Ontario (2000-2003).
-He currently holds a University of Ottawa Department of Medicine Mid-Career Research Award (2009-2014).
+He is Professor of Medicine and of Biochemistry, Microbiology & Immunology, and a member of the Division of Endocrinology and Metabolism, University of Ottawa.
+He is Senior Scientist Emeritus in the Inflammation and Chronic Disease Program of the Ottawa Hospital Research Institute at The Ottawa Hospital.
+His awards include a Medical Research Council of Canada Scholar, a Heart and Stroke Foundation of Ontario Career Investigator, and a Premier's Research Excellence Award of Ontario.

 Dr. Sorisky's research interest is cell-surface receptor signal transduction in the context of adipose cell responses, such as differentiation, proliferation, survival, and adipokine production.
-His research group uses primary human adipose cells from patients and established cell lines to understand how disturbances in adipose cell signal transduction networks, regulated by cell-surface tyrosine kinase or G protein-coupled receptors, result in metabolic malfunction such as insulin resistance and inflammation.
-Through this line of inquiry, he aims to understand the molecular processes that link adipose tissue dysfunction with type 2 diabetes and cardiovascular disease.
+He aims to understand how disturbances in adipose cell signal transduction networks, regulated by cell-surface tyrosine kinase or G protein-coupled receptors, result in cariometabolic malfunction such as insulin resistance and inflammation.

 Selected Publications